salidasoftware/parsereactstarter/readme.md

 # ParseReactStarter

-This is an template aaplication that contains all the setup work for a React application hosted on Parse.
+This is an template application that contains all the setup work for a React application hosted on Parse.

 ## Getting Started